donecollectively/stellar-contracts-site/src/pages/docs/product/cardano-accounting-fundamentals.md

 The fundamentals of on-chain accounting include categories and details for all kinds of assets, money received or paid, for money that is owed (receivables) or owing (payables), and for income and expenses.

-Also, the standards-conforming structures of on-chain activity for setup (i.e. category-creation / chart-of-accounts maintenance), and the essential records of accounting transactions.
+Those fundamentals should include the standards-conformant structures of on-chain activity for setup (i.e. category-creation / chart-of-accounts maintenance), and the essential records of accounting transactions.

 With solid baseline data on the state of finance in an organization, many kinds of reports can provide insight and knowledge about that organization and its operations.